atharvaweling/stat390-f24-team5/kyla_bruno/Week7_Presentation6/Presentation_6.md

 - master_script.groovy
 - 6_export_annotations.groovy

+#### Additional Notes/Considerations

 ## Next Steps
 1. Automate skipping over or removing the mask images
 	- check for QuPath setting to not create them in the first place
+	- Cara has a way to do this but I got an error and need to look closer at it

 2. Make decisions for deletion process
 	- detect images with abnormalities, then display to user and allow them to decide if sample should be used or not.
 User hits Yes/No to keep or not keep.
 Deletion/exclusion is then automated

 3. Implement into GUI (make user friendly)
 	- adjust code to take in input values from the user (eg. local directory where raw data is, yes/no selections, etc.) so the stakeholders don't have to directly work with code

+## The Most Detailed Instructions

+On your computer, you need
+- Qupath - can download version 0.5.1 here
+- raw image data - can download from our OneDrive (or use new data)
+- the Extract_Tissues folder in this directory

+1. Open QuPath
+2. Click "Open Project" --> `/Extract_Tissues` --> `project.qpproj`
+3. Remove any images already in there (shouldn't be any but I may have accidentally uploaded a version of the project with some preloaded)
+4. Click "Add Images"
+5. Drag and drop your raw image data folder.
+No need to change default settings.
+No need to open any of the images in the Viewer.
+Click "Import"
+6. **Step to be Eliminated**: Select all mask images, right click, "Remove images"
+7. In toolbar, click "Automate" --> "Project scripts" --> `master_script` --> click three dots in bottom right of box --> Click "Run for project"

+to be cont ...